 It would be nice to introduce new syntax to prevent nasty surprises.
 When an operation is expected to be quick, it could be better to return an error than to perform a disruptive (resource-intensive and time-consuming) operation.

-ALGORITHM=INSTANT will refuse any operation that must modify any data files.
+ALGORITHM=INSTANT will refuse any operation that must modify any data in files.
+(Updates to metadata are possible.)

 ALGORITHM=NOCOPY will refuse any operation that would rebuild the clustered index (and the whole table).